-To me it appears Joe gave this advice to his wife before he became Vice President and received a secret service detail to protect him and his family.
+To me, it appears Joe gave this advice to his wife before he became Vice President and received a secret service detail to protect him and his family.

 Follow along with me as we discuss warning shots and some of the possible legal issues if one was to decide to fire them to scare off a possible attacker.

-The NRA Personal Protection in the Home class covers the basic knowledge, skills and attitude essential to the safe and efficient use of a handgun for protection of self and family, and provides the information on the law-abiding individual’s right to self-defense.
-This class also covers the simple fact – firearm used for self-defense, is a tool of last resort to defend their lives.
+The NRA Personal Protection in the Home class covers the basic knowledge, skills, and attitude essential to the safe and efficient use of a handgun for protection of self and family, and provides the information on the law-abiding individual’s right to self-defense.
+This class also covers the simple fact – firearm used for self-defense is a tool of last resort to defend their lives.

 Let’s take Joe Biden’s advice to his wife Jill in his scenario Jill fires off both barrels of Joe’s shotgun from out on the balcony.
 I am going out on a limb here and assume Joe left her with some good quality defensive rounds for his shotgun.
 When Jill fired off those the rounds, she is responsible for each projectile launched into the air.
-For shotguns it would be each pellet, this equates into about 12 individual rounds for typical self-defense loads with buckshot.
-They could travel quite a distance and it is unknown who could be injured or what property might be damaged upon impact.
+For shotguns it would be each pellet, this equates to about 12 individual rounds for typical self-defense loads with buckshot.
+They could travel quite a distance, and it is unknown who could be injured or what property might be damaged upon impact.
 Jill could be legally liable, both criminally and civilly, for every projectile that left the gun when she fired the warning shot or shots.

-For those who would argue, lets shoot at the ground or other safer direction, I would like to point out the shooter is still responsible for those projectiles if they ricochet or change direction later impacting a person or object causing injury, death, or damage.
+For those who would argue, let’s shoot at the ground or other safer direction, I would like to point out the shooter is still responsible for those projectiles if they ricochet or change direction later impacting a person or object causing injury, death, or damage.

 So let me be clear.
 Deadly force should only be used when there is a reasonable belief that it is necessary to defend your life, or that of another person in imminent danger of great bodily injury or death, from the use of deadly force.
 Necessity consists of two factors – imminent danger and the absence of safe alternatives.
 Imminent is described as a pending action; meaning immediate or instant.
 A safe alternative would be to avoid the confrontation.

-In my state of South Dakota a citizen who fired a warning shot could face criminal charges and civil charges.
+In my state of South Dakota, a citizen who fired a warning shot could face criminal charges and civil charges.

 Readers I would like you to consider my article on why warning shots are not acceptable and in some states illegal.
-Look over the following news stories where citizens have been arrested and or convicted for firing warning shots when confronting criminals.
+Look at the following news stories where citizens have been arrested and or convicted for firing warning shots when confronting criminals.

 - June 7th, 2012: Living Safe: Homeowner’s arrest raises questions about self-defense